 Anatsui’s choice of discarded liquor bottle caps as a medium has as much to do with their formal properties as with their historical associations.
 As an African artist whose career was forged during the utopia of mid-century African independence movements, his work has always engaged his region’s history and culture.
 The bottle caps, for Anatsui, signify a fraught history of trade between Africa and Europe.
 As he explained,

 Alcohol was one of the commodities brought with [Europeans] to exchange for goods in Africa.
 Eventually alcohol become one of the items used in the transatlantic slave trade.
 They made rum in the West Indies, took it to Liverpool, and then it made its way back to Africa.
 I thought that the bottle caps had a strong reference to the history of Africa.

 The luminescent gold colors also recall the colonial past of Anatsui’s home country—modern Ghana was previously a British colony called The Gold Coast until its independence in 1957.
-The fluid movements of the work’s surface remind us of the waters of the Atlantic Ocean, which carried slave-ships and traders between Africa, Europe and the New World.
-By bestowing his works with titles such as Man’s Cloth and Woman’s Cloth, Anatsui also makes reference to the significance of textiles in African societies, and their own historical role in trade networks.
+The fluid movements of the work’s surface remind us of the waters of the Atlantic Ocean, which carried slave ships and traders between Africa, Europe, and the Americas.
+By bestowing his works with titles such as Man’s Cloth and Woman’s Cloth, Anatsui also makes reference to the significance of textiles in African societies and their own historical role in trade networks.